 Understanding when Spanish people eat is crucial for travelers:

 Important: Many restaurants close between lunch and dinner (5-8pm).
-Kitchen might close earlier than advertised, especially for lunch (stops taking orders ~3:30pm).
+Kitchens may stop taking orders earlier, especially for lunch.

-The BEST budget option in Spain.
-Available at lunchtime (1:30-4pm) in most restaurants:
+The best budget option in Spain.
+Available at lunchtime in most restaurants:

-In some cities (mainly Granada, León, Salamanca), you get FREE tapas with every drink:
+In some cities, mainly Granada, Leon, and Salamanca, you get free tapas with every drink:

 Food markets offer cheap, fresh meals and ingredients:

-Avoid: Restaurants with photos on the menu, places with touts outside, anywhere serving paella for dinner.
-These are tourist traps.
+Avoid: Restaurants with photos on the menu, places with touts outside, and anywhere serving paella for dinner.